MaxWasUnavailable/TeleportOnJoin/README.md

 ## Features

-- Set target coordinates for teleportation.
+- Configurable target coordinates for teleportation.
   - The mod tracks who has been teleported for a specific target.
 To teleport again, coordinates must be changed.
 - Enable & disable teleportation.
+- Configurable halo message on teleportation.